TNT Sports 4: From August 2013

 After ESPN's acquisition by BT Group in 2013, BT have included ESPN as part of their BT Sport Pack and is available on Sky, Virgin Media, and BT TV, as well as online via the BT Sport website and BT Sport app.
 BT Sport 4 was also available in the Republic of Ireland through eir Sport.

 Content

 This section describes the content that ESPN UK was showing when BT Sport morphed ESPN UK into a channel focused mainly on American sport.

 Basketball

 On 30 July 2009, ESPN announced a deal to air EuroBasket.

 Cricket

 On 22 July 2010, ESPN agreed a deal with the West Indies Cricket Board for exclusive UK broadcast rights to the inaugural Caribbean T20 Tournament.
-The event, which ran from 22–31 July, featured eight West Indian Twenty20 teams, including Barbados, Combined Campuses and Colleges, Guyana, Jamaica, Trinidad and Toboago and the Windward Islands competing to win the Caribbean Twenty20 title.
+The event, which ran from 22 to 31 July, featured eight West Indian Twenty20 teams, including Barbados, Combined Campuses and Colleges, Guyana, Jamaica, Trinidad and Toboago and the Windward Islands competing to win the Caribbean Twenty20 title.
 These rights now air on BT Sport.

 The channel has also completed a deal to show the inaugural Sri Lanka Premier League tournament in August 2012.